open-tiktoka/DouyinPy/docs/source/users/explanation.rst

 Data Collection
 ---------------

-By default, TikTokPy only grabs preloaded content and any API calls made during the page load.
+By default, DouyinPy only grabs preloaded content and any API calls made during the page load.
 This is fairly limiting for the amount of data you can retrieve.
 In order to grab more data, additional API calls will be needed to be triggered.
 This can only be done by scrolling down on the page.
-The amount to scroll down by is determined by how long you want TikTokPy to scroll down for:
+The amount to scroll down by is determined by how long you want DouyinPy to scroll down for:

 .. tabs::

-    .. code-tab:: py TikTokAPI
+    .. code-tab:: py DouyinAPI

-            from tiktokapipy.api import TikTokAPI
+            from douyinapipy.api import DouyinAPI

             def get_challenge_videos_scroll_down():
                 # scroll down for 2.5 seconds when making requests
-                with TikTokAPI(scroll_down_time=2.5) as api:
+                with DouyinAPI(scroll_down_time=2.5) as api:
                     challenge = api.challenge(tag_name)
                     for video in challenge.videos:
                         ...

-    .. code-tab:: py AsyncTikTokAPI
+    .. code-tab:: py AsyncDouyinAPI

-            from tiktokapipy.async_api import AsyncTikTokAPI
+            from douyinapipy.async_api import AsyncDouyinAPI

             async def get_challenge_videos_scroll_down():
                 # scroll down for 2.5 seconds when making requests
-                async with AsyncTikTokAPI(scroll_down_time=2.5) as api:
+                async with AsyncDouyinAPI(scroll_down_time=2.5) as api:
                     challenge = await api.challenge(tag_name)
                     async for video in challenge.videos:
                         ...